superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 **Cons:** Power Consumption, Larger Size, Lack of built-in Wi-Fi, Complexity, and High Cost.

 #### Computing Systems Solution:
 Considering both the Raspberry Pi and the NVIDIA Jetson Nano, the Jetson Nano is the best solution for a computing system.
 With its high-performance capabilities in graphics processing,  it is a necessity due to the on-board camera that will be used during triage.
 It also allows for more I/O options compared to the Raspberry Pi, making it the essential choice considering the number of sensors and systems needed for timely and accurate triage.
-Despite the higher cost of the Jetson Nano, it is capable of maintaining the project budget making it the clear choice.
+Despite the higher cost of the Jetson Nano, it is capable of maintaining the project budget with the Jetson Nano, making it the clear choice.